Generic root counts and flatness in tropical geometry: Generic root counts of square systems

 \begin{example} Consider the system $X=V(f_{1},f_{2})$ over $Y=\mathrm{Spec}(\mathbb{C}[a_{1},a_{2},a_{3},a_{4}])$ given by the polynomials

-The maximal open subsets we obtain from \cref{cor:OpenSetExtendGRC} are $D(x-1)$ and $D(y-2)\cap{D(y-4)}$.
+The open subsets we obtain from \cref{cor:OpenSetExtendGRC} are $D(x-1)$ and $D(y-2)\cap{D(y-4)}$.
 Moreover, their union $U$ is not the entire torus.
-Using \cref{pro:ExtendGRCOpenSubset} with $J=\emptyset$, we however easily see that the root count is also valid over $T_{Y}$.
-We thus see that the maximal compatible subset can be strictly larger than the ones obtained from \cref{cor:OpenSetExtendGRC}. \end{example}
+Using \cref{pro:ExtendGRCOpenSubset} with $J=\emptyset$, we however easily see that the root count is also valid over $T$.
+We thus see that the maximal rectifiable locus can be strictly larger than the ones obtained from \cref{cor:OpenSetExtendGRC}. \end{example}